 When the possibility of attributing blame to the younger generation arises, it’s barely entertained—the cliché rises easily to the lips but is quickly dismissed: “This generation can’t be bothered.
 Not that they can’t be bothered, they probably don’t have the time.”
 So, although none of these people is in love with their situation, complaint (it’s “like being in a prison” [2:34]) has no obvious recipient.
 (In Britain we would very likely be blaming the NHS or the state.)
 The corollary of having made it in democratic, upwardly mobile America is that you don’t keep the next generation tied down.
 This is a predominantly white, solely affluent problem to be having, as the interviewees are well aware, but the idea that other ethnic groups within America are treating their old better doesn’t wash with them because, well, one’s culture is one’s culture for good and ill.
 Independence, in short, is a mixed blessing—but one of the things it entails is a refusal to accept that “neglect” is a proper description of your own situation.

 This rating of independence over other possibilities for happiness presents an obvious problem in the way of the thesis the young men have brought to the home.
-If we are dealing with neglect (as Jenks continues to hold, even at the very end of the film) then it’s a neglect that these people fiercely prefer to the alternative.
+If we are dealing with neglect (as Jenks continues to hold, even at the very end of the film) then it’s a neglect that these people fiercely prefer to the available alternatives.
 External observers might want to call that false consciousness, but it equally entails a demand upon us to respect what autonomy remains for the residents.
 Summarizing an extensive sociological literature on this subject, Robert Slater observes (in The Psychology of Growing Old [1995]) that “[k]in relationships often have a perceived obligatory aspect, and generational differences in interests, expectations and experiences may induce strain, resulting in relationships that are relatively symbolic or ritualistic” (99).
 It is a view very much in keeping with the outlook of the Room 335 interviewees.

 The observation that family relations may be constrained by duty as elective social relations are not raises in turn a deep question about the nature of friendship for the competent but physically vulnerable old: might it be better to opt for a living situation in which one’s social relationships, though they lack historic depth, are more obviously voluntary?
 Again, the force of the aversion (what is being avoided) feels much stronger in Room 335 than any force of attraction to this way of life.
 We hear complaints about the lack of “real” friendships—“There’s no one here to talk to,” Eleanor complains, “there’s very few people here that you can really have a conversation with—so when I finally talk, I talk” (30:14-23).
 Even Tammy, the great optimist of the film, briefly lets her cheerfulness slip and seems to agree: “All my friends are dead”, she tells Jenks (they are in the car with Libby on the way back from seeing Dotty in hospital):